zsk612/tp/docs/DeveloperGuide.md

     1. `WorkoutManager` calls `WorkoutSessionAdd.execute()` with the rest of parsed input.
     2. `WorkoutSessionAdd` parse the arguments to identify the repetitions and weight for the exercise.
     3. `WorkoutSessionAdd` calls `WorkOutSession.Storage.writeToFile()` to store information of all exercises recorded.
-1. Based on `ExecutionResult`, correct response will be printed to user.

 All description, warnings and response will be handled by `ui` to ensure consistence across the app.
 The following sequence diagram shows how the add command works